LivePersonInc/developer-center/pages/Documents/Security&Authentication/AuthorizingConversationalCloudApplications/Methods/token-revocation-request.md

 OAuth is often used to manage users' log in to a certain site or application at LivePerson.
 If a complete logout from **all** LivePerson applications is required, this revocation mechanism should be used during the end-user logout proccess.
 This revocation request will invalidate the access token.

-**Note**: Using this method will invalidate the user's session in all LivePerson applications.
+**Note:** Using this method will invalidate the user's session in all LivePerson applications.

 ### Request